NREL/EnergyPlus/doc/src/docs/EngineeringReference/13a-EncyclopaedicRefs.md

 #### Simulation and Control

-From the result of the zone simulation we have the heating/cooling demand on the terminal unit <div img="image2826.txt">\(({\dot Q_{z,req}} - {\dot Q_{out}})/{\dot Q_{z,req}}\)</div>.
+From the result of the zone simulation we have the heating/cooling demand on the terminal unit <span>$({\dot Q_{z,req}} - {\dot Q_{out}})/{\dot Q_{z,req}}$</span>.
 For a given hot and cold water flow *CalcFourPipeIndUnit* will give us the terminal unit heating/cooling output.
 We need to vary the hot or cold water flow to make the unit output match the demand.
 To do this we need to numerically invert *CalcFourPipeIndUnit*: given the output, we want one of the inputs – the hot or cold water flow.
 The numerical inversion is carried out by calling subroutine *SolveRegulaFalsi*.
 This is a general utility routine for finding the zero of a function (the *residual* function) of a single independent variable.
-In this case the residual function calculates <div img="image2827.txt">\({\dot Q_{pri}}\)</div>. *SolveRegulaFalsi* varies either the hot water or cold water mass flow rate to zero the residual
+In this case the residual function calculates <span>${\dot Q_{pri}}$</span>. *SolveRegulaFalsi* varies either the hot water or cold water mass flow rate to zero the residual

 Decide whether the unit is on or off.
 The unit is off if: a) it is scheduled off; b) the inlet air mass flow rate is zero; c) the zone thermostat is in the deadband; d) or the zone heating/cooling demand is very small.

 If the unit is off, call *CalcFourPipeIndUnit* with the hot and cold water flow rates set to their minimum flows and return.

 If the unit is on, check whether active heating or cooling by the hydronic coils is needed.
 Call *CalcFourPipeIndUnit* with minimum water flows to see what how much cooling (or possibly heating) the unit is doing with primary air only.
-The output for this case is <div img="image2828.txt">\({\dot Q_{z,req}} > {\dot Q_{pri}}\)</div>.
+The output for this case is <span>${\dot Q_{z,req}} > {\dot Q_{pri}}$</span>.

-If <div img="image2829.txt">\({\dot Q_{z,req}} < {\dot Q_{pri}}\)</div> we need active heating.
+If <span>${\dot Q_{z,req}} < {\dot Q_{pri}}$</span> we need active heating.
 Set the cold water flow rate to the minimum.
 Check that the terminal unit can meet the load by setting the hot water flow rate to the maximum and calling *CalcFourPipeIndUnit*.
 If the output is less than the zone demand we are done – all the outputs have been calculated.
 Otherwise call *SolveRegulaFalsi* to obtain the hot water flow rate that will make the unit output match the zone demand.
 This ends the unit simulation.

-If <div img="image2830.txt">\({\dot Q_{tot}}\)</div>we need active cooling.
+If <span>${\dot Q_{tot}}$</span>we need active cooling.
 We set the hot water flow rate to the minimum.
 We check whether the terminal unit can supply the needed output by setting the cold water flow rate to the maximum and calling *CalcFourPipeIndUnit.* If this maximum cooling output is not able to meet the zone cooling demand we are done.
 Otherwise call *SolveRegulaFalsi* to obtain the cold water flow rate that will make the unit output match the zone demand.
 This ends the unit simulation.

 Note that the terminal unit output is never explicitly passed to another routine.
 Instead the output is saved as the outlet conditions on the terminal unit outlet air node.
 The node data is accessed when the terminal unit output is needed elsewhere in the program (in *SimZoneAirLoopEquipment* for instance).